deepakmardii/phantomwriter/README.md

-# PhantomWriter - AI LinkedIn Post Generator
+# PhantomWriter - AI LinkedIn Post Generator (CI/CD Working)

 PhantomWriter is a powerful web application that helps professionals maintain a consistent LinkedIn presence by generating high-quality posts using AI.
 The application offers features like content generation with different tones, subscription management, and post history tracking.